codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/making-software/mobile-strategy.md

  - there are no native apps that meet that identified user need;
  - the main service is accompanied by open data and an API;
  - meeting the user need justifies the lifetime cost of the native app.

+For example, transportation-related information and services are good to be provided as mobile apps.
+This is because users are trying to perform a specific task in a time-constrained environment.
+While it providing maps and timetables with real-time information about public transit on the city's website is helpful, transit-specific apps provide a better user experience for transit riders.

 ## Justify and build support for this position